Molecular Genetics of Endocrine Tumors and Related Disorders

 We are investigating the functional and genetic consequences of PRKAR1A mutations in cell lines established from CNC patients and their tumors.
 We measure both cAMP and PKA activity in these cell lines, along with the expression of the other subunits of the PKA tetramer.
 In addition, we are seeking mutations of the PRKAR1A gene in sporadic endocrine and non-endocrine tumors (thyroid adenomas and carcinomas, adrenocortical adenomas and carcinomas, ovarian carcinomas, melanomas and other benign and malignant pigmented lesions, and myxomas in the heart and other sites)—mutations that would further establish the gene’s role as a general tumor suppressor.
 Many investigators within the NIH and around the world provide specimens on a collaborative basis.

-Prkar1a+/− and antisense (AS) Prkar1a transgenic animal models
+Prkar1a+/- and related animal models

 PRKAR1A, the cell cycle, and other signaling pathways